OpenAstronomy/openastronomy.github.io/_projects/2021/radis/atmosphere_interface.md

 #### Description

 The RADIS code was developed to characterize the radiation of plasmas, flames and atmospheres.
-It calculate high-temperature infrared spectra from databases of tens of millions of lines, with a new algorithm that already makes it one of the fastest line-by-line spectral codes available.
+It calculates high-temperature infrared spectra from databases of tens of millions of lines, with a new algorithm that already makes it one of the fastest line-by-line spectral codes available.
 This performance makes it very suitable to compute high-temperature atmospheres.

 The goal of this project is to simplify the user interface to compute atmospheres directly :